The Ultimate 4-Step Guide To Digital Workplace

 Step 0.
 Company research

-Albeit labeled “zero”, this is the most vital step that encompasses the entire digital workplace development.
-This is where stakeholders identify their priorities, goals and alternatives, ultimately deciding whether they need a DW, how they will adapt it, and who they should adapt it for.
+This is where stakeholders identify their priorities, goals, and alternatives, ultimately deciding whether they need a digital workplace, how they will adapt it, and who they should adapt it for.

 PINPOINTING ISSUES